Cat Smith: Member of Parliament

 Smith won Lancaster and Fleetwood in the 2015 general election, defeating the Conservative incumbent Eric Ollerenshaw.
 Smith became a member of the Socialist Campaign Group within the Parliamentary Labour Party after her election.
 Following Labour's overall defeat, however, party leader Ed Miliband resigned.
 In the ensuing leadership election, Smith was a supporter of Jeremy Corbyn's candidacy and was one of 36 Labour MPs to nominate him for leader.
-In June 2015, Smith was elected as chair of the All-party parliamentary group on Cuba.
+In June 2015, Smith was elected as chair of the All-party Parliamentary Group on Cuba.
 In July, she was one of 48 Labour MPs to defy the whip and vote against the Welfare Reform and Work Bill.

 Following Corbyn's election as Labour leader, Smith was appointed as a shadow minister in the Women & Equalities Office, working under Shadow Secretary of State for Women and Equalities Kate Green.

 She criticised the 2016 European Union referendum, saying that younger people preferred to remain in the EU, while the majority result was to leave.

 Front bench

 On 27 June 2016, Smith entered the Shadow Cabinet as Shadow Minister for Voter Engagement and Youth Affairs.
 This followed on from a series of resignations of shadow ministers who had lost confidence in Corbyn's leadership; Smith took over from Gloria De Piero, one of the first shadow ministers to resign.
-On 6 April 2020, Smith was re-appointed to her shadow cabinet role by the newly elected Labour Party Leader, Keir Starmer.
+On 6 April 2020, Keir Starmer reappointed Smith as Shadow Minister for Young People and Voter Engagement.

 In addition to her other duties, Smith served as Shadow Deputy Leader of the House of Commons, in which role she made her debut at the Despatch Box on 20 December 2016.

 On 29 November 2021, during a shadow cabinet reshuffle, Smith resigned from her role on the front bench.
-She suggested that Starmer's office had offered her the opportunity to remain in her brief, but she declined citing concerns over the ongoing suspension of former party leader Jeremy Corbyn from the Parliamentary Labour Party and lack of frontbench support for proportional representation.
+She suggested that Starmer's office had offered her the opportunity to remain in her brief, but she declined, citing concerns over the ongoing suspension of former party leader Jeremy Corbyn from the Parliamentary Labour Party and lack of frontbench support for proportional representation.

 Expenses

 On 24 May 2016, Lancashire Constabulary announced that an investigation had been opened following allegations that Smith broke election spending laws by spending thousands of pounds more than she declared, relating to a visit by a nationally organised Labour "battlebus" to her constituency.
-In June 2016, Lancashire Constabulary were granted a year-long extension to investigate Smith's election expenses, and in November 2016 they cleared Smith of any wrongdoing.
+In June 2016, Lancashire Constabulary were granted a year-long extension to investigate Smith's election expenses, and in November 2016, they cleared Smith of any wrongdoing.